 From Battambang to Siem Reap (Or from Siem Reap to Battambang) – Which options do you have?

 Duration: ca. 3-4 hours

 Pros: You will reach Siem Reap notable faster than by boat.
-Moreover, you are safe from rain and any kind of weaher.
-You can chose between different companies and standards (e.g. VIP Bus)
+Moreover, you are safe from rain and any kind of weather.
+You can choose between different companies and standards (e.g. VIP Bus)

-Cons: The quality of busses and streets in comparison to neighbour Thailand are quite bad.
-So your trip might get a little shaky.
+Cons: The quality of buses and streets in comparison to neighbouring Thailand are quite bad.
+So, your trip might get a little shaky.

 Costs: ca. $20

 Pros: You have the opportunity to see amazing landscapes and get a little inside in the “real Cambodia” and you save a lot of money for a tour as you are already passing through the floating villages on your way.